mikael-ros/mikael-ros/README.md

 ### 📆 Currently working on

+> [!NOTE]
+> I usually keep projects closed source until I'm atleast at an initial release stage.
+Contact me if any of the below projects sound like something you'd want to contribute to during initial development :)

 📕 **Studee:** A website for my study notes, using Astro.js

 ⛏️ **Banana bomb:** A Minecraft mod using the Fabric API (source code coming, when finished)